Statius

 The only surviving works of Statius are the Silvae and two epics, the Thebaid and the unfinished Achilleid.

 The epics are a marked departure from the high style of Vergil, and critics have long lambasted his uninteresting verse.
-The Achilleid in particular violated a longstanding proscription (at least as old as Aristotle) against trying to include too much of a hero’s life into one epic, rather than building a compelling story around a single, important event (Heracles was often the subject of these all-encompassing Greek epics, though none survive to the present).
+The Achilleid in particular falls afoul of Aristotle’s principle (Poetics 23) of building a compelling story around a single, important event as opposed to telling a heroes whole life story.

 Two other works of his are known but lost.
-The De Bello Germanico (“On the German War”), a panegyric epyllion celebrating Domitian’s campaigns in Germania and Dacia against the Chatti in 89 CE, was probably written for Domitian’s Alban games the next year, which would make it the poem for which he won the golden crown.
+The De Bello Germanico (“On the German War”), a panegyric epyllion celebrating Domitian’s campaigns in Germania and Dacia against the Chatti in 89 CE, was probably written for Domitian’s Alban games the next year; if so, this would make it the poem for which he won the golden crown.
 The other lost work was the Agave, a pantomime.

 Legacy

 Statius quickly fell out of favor.
-Upon the assassination and damnatio memoriae (erasure of all memory) of Domitian in 96, Rome, including the Senate, the new emperor Nerva, and many Roman writers (e.g. Tacitus and Juvenal) turned against many who were high up in his administration.
-Flattery of the reviled emperor was seen as especially heinous, and nothing more about Statius was heard.
+Upon the assassination and damnatio memoriae (erasure of all memory) of Domitian in 96 CE, Rome, including the Senate, the new emperor Nerva, and many Roman writers (e.g. Tacitus and Juvenal) turned against those were connected to his administration.
+After this, Statius disappears from the historical record.

 Statius’ epics, though, were immensely popular in the Middle Ages, and Statius himself is a guide in Dante’s Purgatorio.